-Component Description Turbine Foundations Area of 0,07ha per turbine and crane platform/pad - 0,5ha.
-Excavation up to 4 m deep, constructed of reinforced concrete to support the mounting ring.
+Component Description Rotor Diameter 200m Hub Height 150m Hard Standing Dimensions Up to 0.8 ha per turbine Turbine Foundations Excavation up to 4 m deep, constructed of reinforced concrete to support the mounting ring.
 Once tower established, footprint of foundation is covered with soil.
-Substations 4 x 33kV/132kV onsite collector substation (IPP Portion), each being up to 2ha.
+Substations 1 x 33kV/132kV onsite collector substation (IPP Portion), being up to 2ha.
 Powerlines 33kV cabling to connect the wind turbines to the onsite collector substations, to be laid underground where practical.
-Construction camp and laydown area Construction compounds including site office inclusive of Concrete Batching plant of up to 1ha Site office of 4 ha laydown area of 8ha Internal Roads Up to 8m in width Operations and Maintenance (O&M) building footprint O&M of up to 1ha.
+Construction camp and laydown area Construction compounds including site office inclusive of: Concrete Batching plant of up to 1ha Site office of 4 ha laydown area of 8ha Internal Roads Up to 8m in width (operational road surface width excluding V drains and cabling).
+During construction the disturbed road footprint will be up to 14m wide including v-drains and trenching for cabling).
+Operations and Maintenance (O&M) building footprint O&M of up to 1ha.
 BESS Battery Energy Storage System (BESS) (200MW/800MWh).
-Li-ion solid state batteries Export Capacity of up to 800MWh Total storage capacity 200MW Storage capacity of up to 6-8 hours The BESS will be housed in containers covering a total approximate footprint of up to 7ha
+Pre-assembled solid-state batteries Export Capacity of up to 800MWh Total storage capacity 200MW Storage capacity of up to 6-8 hours The BESS will be housed in containers covering a total approximate footprint of up to 7ha